ACH at Galileo

 - Use External Trans API for incoming ACH debits — If incoming ACH debits are allowed, you can use the External Trans API to review incoming ACH debits before posting.
 You can either review all incoming ACH debits, or only incoming ACH debits in which the receiver's account lacks sufficient funds.
 If you do not use the External Trans API, then incoming ACH debits will post automatically (subject to Galileo's logic).

-- Account statuses for incoming ACH — Acceptable account statuses for accounts to accept incoming ACH transactions.
+- Account statuses for incoming ACH — Acceptable account statuses for accounts to authorize incoming ACH transactions.
 Galileo recommends declining incoming transactions to accounts that are closed or charged-off.

 - Hold days for outgoing ACH debit — Number of hold days for outgoing ACH debit.